 If you choose to make friends or younger relatives beneficiaries, it’s important to remember that this may force them to pay estate taxes on their estates, should the inheritance be large enough.
 Be sure to discuss inheritance matters with your potential heirs to ensure that they have the time needed to plan accordingly.

-Another ramification is the fact that 401(k)s, IRAs, and most other retirement plans require beneficiaries to take on the entirety of the assets within the account in a lump sum payment, subjecting them to the income taxes on the full amount.
-The alternative is taking annual taxable distributions, within certain set limits.
+Another ramification is that 401(k)s, IRAs, and most other retirement plans require beneficiaries to take on the entirety of the assets within the account in a lump sum payment, subjecting them to the income taxes on the full amount.
+The alternative is taking annual taxable distributions within certain set limits.

 What Is a Trust?

 A trust is an agreement between the trust grantor, the designated trustee, and the beneficiaries.
 Trusts are very malleable and can be used to suit many different purposes.
 Revocable trusts ensure the most control, but anything funded into a revocable trust is still considered among the grantor’s assets until they pass away.
 Irrevocable trusts offer less control and access to the assets after being completely set up yet offer greater asset protection for tax and creditor purposes.